-- has a valid reason for a failure, any demerit on their record relating to that failure will be removed - does not have a valid reason, the demerit will be confirmed.
+- has a valid reason for a failure, any pending demerit on their record relating to that failure will be removed - does not have a valid reason, the pending demerit will be confirmed.

-A Provider must determine the participant has a valid reason when the provider is satisfied the reason:
+A Provider determines the participant has a valid reason when the provider is satisfied the reason:

-- directly prevented the participant from meeting the requirement at the time the failure occurred - would be considered reasonable by a member of the public, and - aligns with the participant's personal circumstances as known by the provider.
+- directly prevented the participant from meeting the requirement at the time the failure occurred and prevented them from giving prior notice where it was reasonable to do so - would be considered reasonable by a member of the public, and - aligns with the participant's personal circumstances as known by the provider.